Last Updated on February 1, 2026 by Emily Hopkins

 Documents needed

-The specific documents required for retiring in Portugal and Spain can vary based on the type of residency visa or permit you are applying for.
-However, here is a general list of documents that are required when applying for retirement in both countries:
+The documents required for retiring in Portugal or Spain can vary depending on the type of residency visa or permit you are applying for.
+However, applicants commonly need the following documents when applying for retirement in both countries:

 Do you need help retiring in Portugal or Spain?